 Family history plays a part in determining cholesterol levels.
 Parents with high cholesterol tend to have children who do as well.
 Called familial hypercholesterolemia (FH), the inherited condition is relatively common and a serious health concern — often leading to early, life-threatening cardiac problems.

 “FH is vastly underdiagnosed, affecting one out of every 200 to 500 individuals in the U.S.,” said Gabe Kringlen, M.S., a certified genetic counselor formerly at Sanford Health.
-“Of those with FH, 90 percent don’t know they have it.
+“Of those with FH, 90% don’t know they have it.
 However, it is not uncommon for someone with FH to have a heart attack before age 50.”

 Getting cholesterol under control

-People with high cholesterol face challenges, but do have options.
+People with high cholesterol face challenges but do have options.
 Healthy lifestyle choices can be supplemented with medications or other treatments.

 Learn more